 - You should be specific, wherever possible; about exactly what you are alleging the Member said or did.
 For instance, instead of writing that the Member insulted you, you should state what it was they said. - You should provide the dates of the alleged incidents wherever possible.
-If you cannot provide exact dates it is important to give a general timeframe. - You should confirm whether there are any witnesses to the alleged conduct and provide their names and contact details if possible. - You should provide any relevant background information. - You should tick the box to confirm that the facts set out are true complaints process that you would like to see happen.
+If you cannot provide exact dates it is important to give a general timeframe. - You should confirm whether there are any witnesses to the alleged conduct and provide their names and contact details if possible. - You should provide any relevant background information. - You should tick the box to confirm that the facts set out are true

+Please provide us with the details of your complaint and the outcome from this complaints process that you would like to see happen.
 Continue on a separate sheet if there is not enough space on this form.

+Do you wish your complaint to be dealt with under the Authority's Local Resolutio 'n Procedure?

+Yes/No

-Do you wish your complaint to be dealt with under the Authority's Local Resolution Procedure?
-Yes/No If you answered No, please briefly explain your reason: ☐ I confirm by ticking this box and sending this form that the facts I have set out in my complaint are true Date:
+If you answered No, please briefly explain your reason:

+$\hfill\square$ I confirm by ticking this box and sending this form that the facts I have set out in my complaint are true

+Date: